reaktionlab/hockeyPool/README.md

 # hockeyPool
-A web app to manage my hockey pool with my brothers and friends
+A web app to manage my hockey pool with my brothers and friends!